 Regardless of where you pick, please make sure that your activities are not negatively affecting the plants or impacting the local environment.
 Harvesting mushrooms, berries, wild leeks, etc. should be done in a sustainable manner to allow for future harvesting.
 We suggest taking a small amount for personal use and leaving the rest for growth and for future harvests.

 Please be aware that there are several poisonous species in Ontario, and some are deadly.
 Many edible species have poisonous lookalikes, and it's extremely difficult for an amateur to distinguish between them.
 The MST recommends very strongly that you don't eat any wild mushroom without the guidance of an experienced mycologist in person.

 The MST offers group walks and forays for members only.
 Please see the Help section on Walks and Forays for details.
-The MST does not offer guide services or private walks for individuals.
+The MST does not offer guide services or private walks for individuals or corporations.

 If you represent an education or ecological organization, please use our general enquiry form to ask about leading a walk for your group.